HEATRobotics/EMBR-Web/.github/pull_request_template.md

 Describe how this change was tested.
 Include commands or steps used, and confirm successful results.

+## Image of GUI change (if applicable)
+Paste an image of what you changed on the GUI.

 ---

 ## ✅ Pre-Merge Checklist